Juan Almeida Bosque: Death

-Almeida died of a heart attack on September 11, 2009.
-On September 13, a memorial ceremony was held in the Plaza de la Revolución in Havana and several others were held across Cuba.
+Almeida died of a heart attack on 11 September 2009.
+On 13 September, a memorial ceremony was held in the Plaza de la Revolución in Havana and several others were held across Cuba.
 A national day of mourning was declared, with flags flown at half mast.
 Fidel Castro, who had not been seen in public since resigning as president in 2008, sent a wreath that was placed alongside one from Raúl Castro.
 Other senior government and Communist Party members also attended.

 Internationally, there were several tributes.
 The President of Vietnam, Nguyễn Minh Triết, sent a message describing Almeida as a great friend of the Vietnamese people who contributed to the ties of solidarity between the two nations.
 The Secretary of the Colombian Communist Party expressed his condolences.
 In Moscow, a musical homage was staged and a collection of Almeida's songs entitled "El Bolero Cubano" (Cuban Ballads) was scheduled for release for the first time in Russian.

 Almeida did not want his body to lie in state.
-He was given a military funeral at a mausoleum in the mountains near Santiago de Cuba, an area in which he had fought during the revolution.
+He was given a military funeral at a mausoleum in the mountains in Cruce de los Baños near Santiago de Cuba, an area in which he had fought during the revolution.

 In 2013, a mural relief portrait of Almeida was installed on the façade of the Teatro Heredia in Santiago de Cuba.
-The sculpture was designed by Enrique Ávila González, creator of the portraits of Che Guevara and Camilo Cienfuegos located in the Plaza de la Revolución in Havana, and includes the quotation “Aqui no se rinde nadie” (Here no one gives up).
+The sculpture was designed by Enrique Ávila González, creator of the portraits of Che Guevara and Camilo Cienfuegos located in the Plaza de la Revolución in Havana, and includes the quotation "Aqui no se rinde nadie" (Here no one gives up).